Rui-Liu-github/gwu_object_oriented_6234/README.md

 This is the fourth group project of CSCI 6234 in spring 2024 cource.

 # Configuration
-1.Set up IintelliJ IDEA and confige the Tomcat (prefer the 8.5.631)
+1.Set up IntelliJ IDEA and confige the Tomcat (prefer the 8.5.631)
 ![image](https://github.com/Rui-Liu-github/gwu_object_oriented_6234_group_4/assets/157539643/6b971b25-4bcd-45db-b974-2adee4c846ba)

 2. Download the local MySQL database then use Dbeaver(or other tools) to connect to MySQL to create and set up the database car_rent by the car_rent.sql